-Firstly, you will need to know what ITT stands for.
-You will see this mentioned a lot when you are doing your research in to different training routes.
-ITT is the abreviation for Initial Teacher Training and is the umbrella of teacher training, in which different routes in to teaching sit.
+You will need to know what ITT stands for, as you will see this mentioned a lot when you are doing your research in to different training routes.
+ITT is the abbreviation for Initial Teacher Training and is the umbrella of teacher training, in which different routes in to teaching sit.

-2. Degree: If you are thinking of becoming a secondary teacher your degree needs to be relevant to the subject you want to teach.
+- Degree: If you are thinking of becoming a secondary school teacher.
+Your degree needs to be relevant to the subject you want to teach.
 Initial teacher training providers such as universities or schools make the final decision on whether your degree holds enough subject knowledge for you to teach that subject.
 Some providers may ask candidates to top up their subject knowledge with subject knowledge enhancement (SKE) courses.
 You will only be asked to do this if you are going to teach in a secondary school.
 The following secondary subject SKE courses are available:

 - Computer Science

 3. Skills Tests for ITT: As of 1st July 2013 applicants to ITT courses must pass a numeracy and literacy skills test prior to the course starting.
 You will get 3 attempts at passing the tests.
 ITT providers will use the skills results to help them decide the suitability of an applicant.
 You should ensure that you take the tests before interview for the best possible chance of a successful application.

 You can do your teacher training either through a school, while employed at a school or through a higher education institution such as a university or college:

 Through a School

 – SCITT (School-led initial teacher training) School-centred initial teacher training (SCITT) is a programme run by and based in schools.

 – All SCITT courses lead to qualified teacher status (QTS) and many award the postgraduate certificate in education (PGCE)